Azzazy/TivaC-TM4C123GH6PM-Linux/README.md

 TivaC TM4C123GH6PM Linux
 ==================
 ## Purpose
 This is an educational project to get up and running with the TivaC on Linux.
+This is part of the thesis project of:
+- Dina Gamal
+- Mark Maurice
+- Mohamed Gamal
+- Muhammad Azzazy
+- Omar El-Kholy

 ## Resources
 - Thanks to [Chris Miller](http://chrisrm.com/howto-develop-on-the-ti-tiva-launchpad-using-linux/), and all the people he mentioned, for helping preparing the enviornment